hat’s how I met Ralph Amelan, like me a descendant of Raphael Meldola of London, our common ancestor six generations ago.

 Sarah said that for some years she had told visiting groups to try hard not to export the conflict there, but now it was well and truly exported.
 “The fact that the rest of the world is joining in does not help us.”

 Ordinary interfaith work – such as learning about Chanukah and Christmas – had run out of steam in Israel.
 It just makes Israelis feel good about themselves.
 Palestinians had grown fed up with talking to Israelis and do not want to do it any more.
 Israelis are fed up with talking to Palestinians and do not want to do it any more.
 All this is because of a sense that there have been years of dialogue but they have not led anywhere.
 And so the status quo continues.
 However, there are more completely mixed spaces than there were.
-(Simon Montagu told me on Saturday he now hears a lot more Arabic in the streets of West Jerusalem than he used to.)
+(Simon had told me on Saturday he now hears a lot more Arabic in the streets of West Jerusalem than he used to.)
 Sarah was also promoting a “prayer tourism” project, trying to persuade the many Christian tourists to at least spend one evening of their tour talking about this issues.

 She concluded with some very wise words: “If you are friend of only one side, you’re nobody’s friend.”